catalyst-cloud/catalystcloud-docs/source/first-instance/overview.rst

 Launching your first instance - Overview
 ****************************************

-This section will demonstrate how to build an Ubuntu 14.04 server in an empty OpenStack tenant.
+This section will demonstrate how to build an Ubuntu 14.04 server in a new OpenStack tenant.
 After you have completed the steps you will be able to log on to the server via SSH from anywhere on the internet using an SSH key.